 What can I expect from my provider?
 To support you toward the successful completion of your study, there are national standards that must be met by your training provider.
 These relate to course marketing, education agents and monitoring your course attendance and academic progress.

 Australian Skills Quality Authority (ASQA) – The national regulator for Registered Training Organisation.

 The Tertiary Education Quality and Standards Agency (TEQSA) – Australia’s independent national quality assurance and regulatory agency for higher education.

 Unique Student Identifier – An individual education number that gives you access to an online record of your training records.

-Skilled Careers – contains general information about subsided training in South Australia.
+My Training – contains general information about subsided training in South Australia.